 My name is Tomasz Stachowiak, and I’m a professional madman.
 I mostly tinker with real-time graphics, and occasionally trace my path in Veach-land.
-By day I’m a reputable software engineer at SEED, while at night I bask in the suffering of compilers and GPUs.
+By day I’m a reputable software engineer at Embark Studios, while at night I bask in the suffering of compilers and GPUs.
 Here’s some of my nonsense:

 A mini-game we developed at SEED for autonomous agents: PICA PICA; the cutest Skynet implementation around.

 It sports an unusual renderer: rasterization meets raytracing meets specialized denoising.
 I worked on global illumination, reflections, shadows, and a bunch more.
 Here’s some slides on those.